iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great idea...
 But app needs more controls to limit cpu and send it can run<br> :date: __2020-12-14 11:23:42__

 > I'd like to use this on my phone but it eats power faster than the wireless charger can charge it.
 The phone charges up to 80%, the app starts calculating, next thing I know despite the phone still being on the charger the battery has 70% in it and still falling.
 The app needs to check the charge level when it is running and avoid allowing the phone to be depleted if the phone is using more power than it is getting from the charger.<br> :date: __2020-12-13 17:38:48__

-> It is a worthwhile app, however I find if it stops due to battery temp, it doesn't automatically restart, which is not so good as I find I may only gain 15 or 20 mins running each night..<br> :date: __2020-12-10 00:04:38__

-> I am on Vodafone with unlimited Max, or whatever it is called..
-Around 4 months ago, the app, or Vodafone seem to have applied a 500mg per month limit to the data usage, consequently, after the first week of the month, this app remains idle!
-Vodafone weren't much help, other than confirming the 500mg cap exists.
-Not happy.<br> :date: __2020-12-06 14:25:48__